Hello Class!

 Using a language as a kernel requies some setup for each language.

-Python can be used as a Kernel once the jupyter
+Python can be used as a Kernel once the jupyter package is installed.

 I recommend using your python environment “.venv” as your kernel.